gravityview/Featured-Entries/readme.txt

 == Changelog ==

-= 1.0.6 =
+= 1.0.6 on December 12 =
-* Fixed: Not showing entries when all were featured
+* Fixed: Not showing entries when all entries were featured
-* Fixed: Flush GravityView cache when entry is starred or un starred
+* Fixed: Flush GravityView cache when entry is starred or un-starred

 = 1.0.5 =
 * Add styling support for DataTables (Requires DataTables Extension Version 1.2+)